grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 }
 ```

-### Best practices/recommendations
+### Best practices

-- Consider using the namespace _grafana_plugin_ as that would prefix any defined metric names with plugin*.
-This will make it clear for operators that any metric named \*grafana_plugin*\* originates from a Grafana plugin.
+- Consider using the namespace `grafana_plugin` as that would prefix any defined metric names with `plugin`.
+This will make it clear for operators that any metric named `grafana_plugin` originates from a Grafana plugin.
-- Use snake case style when naming metrics, e.g. _http_request_duration_seconds_ instead of _httpRequestDurationSeconds_.
+- Use snake case style when naming metrics, e.g. `http_request_duration_seconds` instead of `httpRequestDurationSeconds`.
-- Use snake case style when naming metric labels, e.g. _status_code_ instead of _statusCode_.
+- Use snake case style when naming metric labels, e.g. `status_code` instead of `statusCode`.
-- If the metric type is a counter, name it with a _\_total suffix_, e.g. _http_requests_total_.
+- If the metric type is a counter, name it with a `_total` suffix, e.g. `http_requests_total`.
-- If the metric type is a histogram and you're measuring duration, name it with a _`_<unit>`_ suffix, e.g. _http_request_duration_seconds_.
+- If the metric type is a histogram and you're measuring duration, name it with a `_<unit>`  suffix, e.g. `http_request_duration_seconds`.
-- If the metric type is a gauge, name it to denote it's a value that can increase and decrease , e.g. _http_request_in_flight_.
+- If the metric type is a gauge, name it to denote it's a value that can increase and decrease , e.g. `http_request_in_flight`.

 #### Label values and high cardinality

-Be careful with what label values you add/accept.
+Be careful with what label values you add.
 Using/allowing too many label values could result in high cardinality problems.

 If label values originate from user input they should be validated/cleaned.
 Use `metricutil.SanitizeLabelName("<label value>")` from pkg/infra/metrics/metricutil package to sanitize label names.
 Very important to only allow a predefined set of labels to minimize the risk of high cardinality problems.

-Be careful to not expose any sensitive information in label values, e.g. secrets, credentials etc.
+Be careful to not expose any sensitive information in label values (secrets, credentials, and so on).

 ### Automatic instrumentation by the SDK

-The SDK provides automatic collection/exposure of Go runtime metrics and process metrics to ease developer and operator experience.
+The SDK provides automatic collection and exposure of Go runtime metrics and process metrics to ease developer and operator experience.

 ### Collect and visualize metrics locally